 vignettes/tf-idf.Rmd

-Term frequency–inverse document frequency (tf-idf) is an NLP technique to identify words or phrases that are enriched in one document relative to some other larger set of documents.
+tf-idf.RmdTerm frequency-inverse document frequency (tf-idf) is an NLP technique to identify words or phrases that are enriched in one document relative to some other larger set of documents.

 In our case, our words are within the non-standardized cell labels and our “documents” are the clusters.
 The goals is to find words that are enriched in each cluster relative to all the other clusters.
 This can be thought of as an NLP equivalent of finding gene markers for each cluster.

-If you don’t already have a Seurat
+If you don’t already have a Seurat object with reduced

-## Create some mock raw data
+## Create a fresh Seurat object from raw data

-meta.data <- pseudo_seurat@meta.data
+meta.data <- pseudo_seurat[[]]

-processed_seurat <- seurat_pipeline(counts = counts,
+counts = counts,

-meta.data = meta.data)
+meta.data = meta.data

 ## Centering and scaling data matrix